-Here are four signs that God is pushing you into something much better.
+Here are seven signs that God is pushing you into something much better.

 When things start falling apart, possibly because you and I are doing something contrary to God’s will, He will gently nudge us with a bit of correction.
 The correction might come in the form of a job loss, a pay cut, or some unforeseen circumstances that nearly breaks your bank, however God isn’t going to leave you or forsake you (Heb 13:5), but He does discipline every son or daughter He loves (Heb 12:6).
 This correction could bring you into a different direction…and a much better one at that.
 If we are left to ourselves and without discipline, then we are not a child of God, so see God’s correction and being His affection.

 When God rebukes or corrects us to direct us, He doesn’t leave us directionless.
 If we are walking with God, we are more likely to see the path that He has for us, and besides, He lights the path by His Word because the Bible acts like a light in the darkness and this can keep us from stumbling (Psalm 119:105).
 If you have hid God’s Word in your heart, or memorized Scripture (Psalm 119:11), it’s like you’ve got a flash light for every curve in the road and every hazard in the way.
 Without the guidance of God’s Word, we are depending on ourselves.
 It’s like taking a long journey without a map, GPS, or smart phone to a place you’ve never been, however, if you abide in Christ and in His Word, you can ask for anything within God’s will (John 15:4-5, 7), including directions on the path of life.
 When God corrects you, He also directs you, and directs you into something better.
 We know that God works all things together for our very best and it doesn’t matter whether it’s good or bad (Rom 8:28)